 I bought this hood for my Summitar, not really realising how large it is.
 I really feel silly using it but I haven’t had the heart to hock it because it’s just so goddamn marvelous.
 It has black crinkle finish paint on its rear panel and front panels have a silky smooth matte finish with big, proud engraving.
 There are two versions of the SOOPD but I think they both carry the same name; a push button pressure fit mount, which is very common and a rare clamp-on type.
 Anyway, what’s amazing about these hoods is that they fold flat with remarkable ease and precision.
 Open or closed, there is very little, maybe zero play in SOOPD, an excellent example of Leica’s manufacturing panache.

 Call me SOOPD (haha, I could do this all day) but I have resigned to using a far less cool but, I think far less silly looking Chinese knock-off screw-in Summicron-style shade on my Summitar.
-This requires a 36.5 to 39mm step-up ring, preferably the official Leica one if you can find a copy.
+This requires a 36.5 to 39mm step-up ring, preferably the official Leica one, code name SNHOO or 13078Y.
 The Chinese adapter and shade are made of aluminum or some such junk but the shade’s vented and is quite effective.
 BE CAREFUL NOT TO CROSS THREAD the Chinese adapter and/or shade.
 This is very easy to do and not very easy to remove.
 If you want to use a lens cap without removing the Summicron-style shade, a modern plastic clip-on cap will work well albeit reduces cool points even further.
 Leica seems to have made a point of over-engineering their 50/2 hoods, considering how well this and that FISON work on these lenses.

 While any vintage LTM lens will elicit compliments, I get the most when sporting my go-to 50 and it’s proper shade.
 Even the salesmen with daily haircuts at the SOHO Leica Store were intrigued by this rig.
 The XOONS shade is made specifically for Leica’s first superfast lens, the 5cm 1.5 Summarit.
 It’s a beautiful crinkle finish black, clamp-on hood with the familiar precision, white paint-filled engraving.
 My copy is generously brassed in photojournalist chic and gets all the double-takes from jealous gawkers.
 I’m KINDA joking. 😉